VisitDeveloper/family-engaement-app-new-v/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## Important: when you want run the project if you are in the same network:

+- npx expo start

+### other wise

+- npx expo start --tunnel